|Features of the Classical model:|

 Sound - the sound of the carved top classical model is quite different from my standard oval hole mandolins.
 It has a lighter, brighter and more delicate sound and feel.
 From all the mandolins I have, the first and second ones certainly do sound closest to my original 1918 Lyon and Healy, but they are louder and more lively and ring and sustain more.
 Like the original, it does not have the big woofy bass sound that is so characteristic of Gibson style oval hole mandolins.

-Sound of the flattop classical is similar to the standard flattop mandolin, maybe just a bit sweeter sounding, but the differences are so small and there is so much overlap, they are essentially idential.
-Just a different shape and 4 more frets.
+Sound of the flattop classical is similar to the standard flattop mandolin, but has less emphasis in the bass.
+Maybe a bit more delicate and sweeter sound with a different shape and 4 more frets.

 Comments from a customer -